Taxation of international executives

 The Canadian tax system is a self-assessment system.
 Individuals are required to determine their own liability for income taxes and file the required returns for any taxation year in which taxes are payable.
 Individuals each file their own tax returns; spouses do not file jointly.
 The taxation year for an individual is the calendar year.

-An individual is deemed, under the Income Tax Act, to be a non-resident of Canada if he/she is primarily a resident of another country under the residency provisions of a tax treaty between that country and Canada.
+An individual is deemed, under the Income Tax Act, to be a non-resident of Canada if he/she is primarily a resident of another country under the residency provisions of a tax treaty between that country and Canada, regardless of Canadian domestic residency rules or the sojourning rule.

 What are the current income tax rates for residents and non-residents in Canada?

 Federal tax is calculated by applying a progressive tax rate schedule to taxable income.
-The tax rates are the same for residents and non-residents.
+The tax rates and income thresholds are the same for residents, part-year residents

 Taxable income bracket